Withdrawal and Return of Federal Funds (R2T4)

 A student is considered to have withdrawn from a term if the student does not complete all the days in the term that the student was scheduled to complete.

-If the student officially withdraws (with notice) from Elmhurst College completely during a term, several issues are considered:
+If the student officially withdraws (with notice) from Elmhurst University completely during a term, several issues are considered:

-- Elmhurst College aid is adjusted at the same percentage rate as the tuition and fees withdrawal schedule used by the Office of Student Financial Services.
+- Elmhurst University aid is adjusted at the same percentage rate as the tuition and fees withdrawal schedule used by the Office of Student Financial Services.

 - If the student has completed 10 days of attendance, the state of Illinois aid will remain the same.